Election News - 2021 Coordinated Election

-- November 3, 2020 General Election - The General ballot will include Federal, State and Local Offices as well as any Ballot Issues/Questions
+- November 2, 2021 Coordinated Election - The ballot may include State and Local Offices as well as any Ballot Issues/Questions.

 Please check back often.
 As information changes, updates will be posted.

 MAKE A PLAN TO VOTE!

 Are you ready for the Coordinated Election on November 2, 2021?